Abraham-newbie/oxford_submission/README.md

 ```

+The summary is titled 'RA_Oxford_Submission.pdf'

 I also developed a simple RShiny app as an extension to the task, which allows you to visualize Learning outcomes such as LAYS and EYS.
-The shiny app uses the HLO Database (Harmonized Learning Outcomes (HLO) Database
-Measuring Human Capital) and World Bank Human Capital Project Data.
 You can find the app [here](https://econ-newbie.shinyapps.io/rshinyapp/).

-### Repostiory Structure
+The shiny app uses the Harmonized Learning Outcomes Database and World Bank Human Capital Project Data to provide simple interactive visualizations.